eniyaEXE/graphing-calculator/README.md

 to-do list (not in any particular order):
 - add GUI (in a seperate version)
+- add a version with a command based interface
 - add more calc features (dy/dx, minima/maxima, etc.)
 - add more operators (|x|, logarithms, factorials etc.)
 - write some official documentation